Chromoprotein/ai-project/README.md

     - Custom folder categories

-    - Moving chats to a different folder with drag-and-drop
+    - Moving chats to a different folder with multiple drag-and-drop